 After we had completed our worksheet we compared our results.
 It was a bit of a shock—maybe we weren’t quite as alike as we thought.
 In fact, our top three words weren’t even the same!
 We had a long discussion about the assignment and it turned out we viewed values in different ways.
-My boyfriend saw them as unmovable pillars in his life; I thought they were more like priorities, which could change over time.
+He saw them as unmovable pillars in his life.
+I thought they were more like priorities, which could change over time.

 As I think about values I see how I didn’t understand them and was, in fact, mixing them up with my beliefs.
-Perhaps I wasn’t self-aware enough to understand what my values were, or too distracted with getting married to look deep enough.
+I didn’t understand the difference between values and beliefs.
+Perhaps I wasn’t self-aware enough to understand what my core values were, or too distracted with getting married to look deep enough.
 At any rate, it caused stress in our relationship until we worked it out.

 However, differences in values can be more serious in a relationship.
 If two people have different core values, for example one values charity and the other values wealth, there will be constant conflict.
 And if one values faith and the other is turned off by it...well you can see the problems there.

 In my case, when we spoke about our experience with our counsellors we were challenged to decide if our differences were things we could respect and appreciate about each other or if they were impossible to overcome.
-Over the years of our marriage there have been many opportunities for me to see our differences playing out but also cherish the values we share.
+Over the years of our marriage there have been many opportunities for me to see our differences in both values and beliefs playing out but also cherish the ones we share.

 Other articles you may like